Trump’s White House ‘Share Your Obamacare Disaster Story’ Request Gets Trolled

 — Huffington Post (@HuffingtonPost) March 14, 2017

 Therefore, President Trump urged “innocent Americans” to share their experiences with how “this disastrous law has affected you and your family,” without any pleas for folks in the U.S. to relate how Obamacare may have helped their families.
-Nevertheless, that hasn’t stopped folks on Twitter and other social media platforms from using the link and the world wide web to explain how ACA has helped their families.
+Nevertheless, that hasn’t stopped folks on Twitter and other social media platforms from using the link to explain how ACA has helped their families.
 As seen in the below tweet, Bryan Dawson wrote about how much Obamacare helped his mother, who was plagued with cancer, when they couldn’t afford other healthcare.

 Share your #Obamacare story with the White House.
 Make it part of the official record.
 I shared mine.#Trumpcarehttps://t.co/jqKSCziAbh pic.twitter.com/CZQoDpAu8L